yiisoft/config/README.md

 },
 ```

-In the above `config-plugin-output-dir` points to where configs will be copied to.
+In the above `output-directory` points to where configs will be copied to.
 The path is relative to where
 `composer.json` is.
 The option is read for the root package, which is typically an application.
 Default is "/config/packages".